 If using chicken that is already well seasoned, such as store-bought rotisserie chicken, season the dressing with salt sparingly at first and add more as needed.

 The nutrition information below is an estimate provided by an online nutrition calculator, and should not be considered a substitute for professional medical, health, or nutritional advice.
+The nutrition counts of your dish will vary based on the brands and exact amounts of ingredients used.
 See our full nutrition disclosure policy.

 - Serving Size: ⅛ recipe